Skip to main content

 Navigate to the target dataset

-Click Import Blueprint (JSON)
+Click Import Blueprint (JSON) and upload your file

 Your data logic is now as mobile as you are.
 Once a Blueprint is exported, it can be imported into any dataset in any workspace, instantly replicating your full configuration with zero manual rework.